Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Lamiaceae

-Betony flower heads, somewhat oblong and about 3cm across are on almost leafless stems.
-Plantsoccasionally grows to a height of 60 cm, but 30cm is more typical.
-The bi-lobed flowers, 12 to 18mm long, are a beautiful reddish purple.
+This is a perennial plant that spreads mainly via its seeds.
+Betony flower heads, rather oblong in appearance compared with the more pyramidal form of most Stachys species, and typically 3cm across are on almost leafless stems, while the basal leaves are also narrow and toothed.
+Plants occasionally grows to a height of 60 cm, but 30cm is more typical.
+The bi-lobed bright , 12 to 18mm long, are a beautiful reddish purple or magenta colour.

 This striking wildflower is fairly common across most of southern England and Wales but it is absent from northern Britain and from most of Ireland except the far south west.
 Betony is native to Europe, Asia and northern Africa, but like so many plants used in herbal remedies it has been introduced to many other temperate regions.

 Betony is a lowland wildflower that shows a preference for dryish light soils such as on sunny banks and hedgerows, on heathland and other grassy places including, occasionally, the undisturbed margins of arable fields.

 Betony is a common sight in old country churchyards, where it was planted in the past in the belief that it had powers that would ward off ghosts, goblins and other unwelcome guests..

 In Britain and Ireland Betony puts in an appearance in late June and continues flowering until the end of September.